openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

           }
       }

-      // file ext.sts
+      // file ext.ets
-      import {A} from "a.sts" // import name 'A' function A.bar () { ...
+      import {A} from "a.ets" // import name 'A' function A.bar () { ...
          this.foo() // Method foo() is called
          ...